mannie/AzureStreamerWorkshop/Portal/ACI.md

 ## Creating the Staging VM
-*If you already have an active Docker and Git installation, feel free to [skip this step](#obtaining-the-streamer-app).*

 1. Using the [Azure Portal](https://portal.azure.com), create the Virtual Machine that will act as our working environment as we deploy the streamer app.
 Click on `Create a resource`.
 In the search box that appears, search for `centos` and select `CentOS 7.6`.
   ![Create a resource](ACI/VM/1.png)